What: O'Neill Cold Water Classic, ASP 4-Star WQS Men's Event #40 Where: Steamer Lane, Santa Cruz California When: 21 - 27 October 2008

-The Association of Surfing Professionals (ASP) World Qualifying Series (WQS) 4-Star O’Neill Cold Water Classic kicked off yesterday at Santa Cruz’s coveted Steamer Lane in 1-metre conditions.
+Nat Young (Santa Cruz, CA) won the Association of Surfing Professionals (ASP) World Qualifying Series (WQS) 4-Star O’Neill Cold Water Classic in great 4-6 foot surf in front of his home crowd at Steamer Lane.